The role of industrial heat pumps in District Energy

 For residential and commercial applications, you can find heat pumps in households, hotels, hospitals and health clubs where they offer sanitation, water heating, water-cooling and air conditioning.
 But, why are heat pump systems from ARANER popular for these applications?

 First, the preference of heat pumps in district energy has to do with the fact that this technology is very energy efficient.
 Most industries are striving to keep energy consumption as low as possible, which is understandable given the rising energy costs.

 A heat pump from ARANER offers an energy efficient option for these cases.
 It is important to notice that in case the clients wants to use both heating and cooling at the same time, the heating and cooling demands need to be balanced for the best results with these devices.
 In case the gap between these demands is wide, a Thermal Energy Storage (TES) tank comes in handy.

 What is the safety standing of a heat pump for heating compared to an alternative source, say furnace?
 Unlike furnaces, with heat pumps there is no worry of hot flames or surfaces.
 Furthermore, there are no carbon dioxide leaks to give the maintenance team sleepless nights.
-ARANER uses ammonia (a natural refrigerant) because of its desirable thermodynamic characteristics.
-Most clients have stringent environmental demands, but this refrigerant ensures compliance in most cases.
-Other than ammonia, the designers may also use R410a or R134a.
+ARANER uses ammonia (a natural refrigerant), R410a and R134a among others because of their desirable thermodynamic characteristics.
+Most clients have stringent environmental demands, but these refrigerants ensure compliance in most cases.

 Other advantages of an ARANER industrial heat pump are: